Should you use Trading 212’s ready-made pies or build your own?

 However, a final consideration is the yearly fees (TER) the funds in these pies take, which are quite high.

-0.6% is a lot higher than many other funds on Trading 212, and the difference between a 0.6% annual fee and a 0.22% annual fee — from a fund we’ll look at shortly — can be significant when compounding fees eat into your balance over time.
+That's higher than many other funds on Trading 212, and the difference between a 0.45% annual fee and a 0.22% annual fee – from a fund we'll look at shortly – can be significant when compounding fees eat into your balance over time.

 But can you buy into similar funds to the ones we're discussing at a much lower price?
 Probably not.